Brute Force - CheatSheet

 ./bkcrack -C <encrypted.zip> -k 7b549874 ebc25ec5 7e465e18 -U unlocked.zip new_pwd

-unzip unlocked.zip #User new_pwd as password
+unzip unlocked.zip #User new_pwd as password7z

-cat /usr/share/wordlists/rockyou.txt | 7za t backup.7z
+cat /usr/share/wordlists/rockyou.txt | 7za t backup.7z#Download and install requirements for 7z2john

 wget https://raw.githubusercontent.com/magnumripper/JohnTheRipper/bleeding-jumbo/run/7z2john.pl